If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 Glass continues to be the unloved member of the recycling family.

-Unlike plastic, glass is nontoxic and can be recycled again and again.
+Unlike plastic, glass is non-toxic and can be recycled again and again.
 But plastic is cheap to make, ship and store, prompting beverage and food makers to turn to plastic as a way to boost profits.
 In January, Snapple became the latest drink maker to switch its bottles from glass to plastic.

 Slumping demand for glass prompted a bottle-maker in Milford, Mass., to shut down last month.
 The unexpected closure terminated 250 jobs at a company that had been making mostly beer bottles since 1973.
-Much of the crushed glass, or cullet, for those bottles came from Rhode Island and recycling centers across New England via Strategic Materials Inc., a recycled-glass processor and distributor in Franklin, Mass.
+Much of the crushed glass, or cullet, for those bottles came from Rhode Island and recycling centres across New England via Strategic Materials Inc., a recycled-glass processor and distributor in Franklin, Mass.

 “Regional demand for recycled glass has collapsed over the last several months,” Joseph Reposa, executive director at the Rhode Island Resource Recovery Corporation (RIRRC), said during an April 4 Senate hearing.